-You may be formalizing the custody arrangement and substance abuse is an issue at the start of the process or it may rear its ugly head after a custody order was issued.
+You may be formalizing the custody arrangement, and substance abuse is an issue at the start of the process, or it may rear its ugly head after a custody order was issued.
 Either way, the first step is to try to negotiate with the other person a path to ensure your child’s welfare.

 Ideally, the other parent understands the problem and is willing to undergo treatment.
 If that’s the case, supervised visitation is a step to maintain parental ties while keeping your child safe.
-If, in the future, the parent has taken control of the situation, is sober, willing and able to be responsible, the two of you could talk about a more permanent custody agreement.
+If, in the future, the parent has taken control of the situation, is sober, willing, and able to be responsible, the two of you could talk about a more permanent custody agreement.

 What a Court May Decide and Why

-If that kind of agreement can be made, it can be brought to a judge to be part of a court order.
+The courts will always act in the best interests of the child.
 If an agreement can’t be worked out, there will be hearings to determine what kind of custody or visitation arrangement would be in the best interests of your child.
-The factors used to make that decision include:

-- The age and sex of the child;
+- The age and sex of the child

-- The wishes of the parents;
+- The wishes of the parents

-- The interactions and interrelationship between the child and the parents, siblings, and others who impact the child’s best interests;
+- The interactions and interrelationship between the child and the parents, siblings, and others who impact the child’s best interests

-- How well the child adjusts to the home, school, and community;
+- How well the child adjusts to the home, school, and community

-- Evidence of domestic or family violence.
+- Evidence of domestic or family violence

 If substance abuse is an issue, the court will likely take action if it impacts the parent’s ability to care for the child, or he or she poses a danger to the children’s well-being.
-If one parent accuses the other of substance abuse, the judge should investigate the issue to decide if the claims are accurate, and if so, the impact on his or her ability to properly care for the child.
+If one parent accuses the other of substance abuse, the judge should investigate the issue to decide if the claims are accurate and, if so, the impact on his or her ability to properly care for the child.

 The judge’s job is to decide what course of action will be in the best interests of the child.
 This takes into account each parent’s fitness, including alcohol and/or drug use.
-If there’s a history of substance abuse, the judge will probably look at what happened during that time, before making a custody decision.
+If there’s a history of substance abuse, the judge will probably look at what happened during that time before making a custody decision.